Paco8/ttml2ssa/README.md

   -l [language code], --lang [language code]
                         subtitle language code ('en', 'es', etc,).
 Used with the language filter
+  -a [number], --video-aspect [number]
+                        the aspect ratio of the video.
+It's used to calculate the correct PlayResY and PlayResY options for the SSA style.
+Default: 16/9
   -ncf, --no-cosmetic-filter
                         disables a filter which makes some cosmetic changes, like adding a space after the symbol '-' and the next